 Unit Count: Over 50 locations throughout the U.S.

 Created by Marriott in the 1960s as one of several in-house restaurants concepts, Roy Rogers quickly expanded from its home turn in northern Virginia.
 Known for a menu based upon burgers, roast beef and chicken—rather than just one, like many fast-food chains—it expanded to nearly 650 U.S. locations at its peak.
-Today, the brand is once again ripe for expansion, and their goal is to double the chain to 100 units over the next five years.
+Today, the brand is once again ripe for expansion, and its goal is to double the chain to 100 units over the next five years.

 Investment Range: $14,351 - $293,789